-Element Pe Performance criteria At the end of training the person must be able to: 1.
+Element Per Reference At the end of training the person must be able to: 1.
 Use level crossings (a) identify the different types of level crossings NGE 216 2.
 Fulfil responsibilities of a Protection Officer (a) Correctly perform the role of a coordinating Protection Officer NGE 238